Aonach Beag (Alder)

 The name Aonach Beag (Alder) translates from Scottish Gaelic as “Little Ridge”.

 Aonach Beag (Alder) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.